top of page

 Coconut Swirls

 We discovered this by accident on the beach at Le Victoria in Mauritius in 2013.
 After supper on a typically warm night in December 2013 we went for a walk on the beach with our cameras.
 Remembering the fun we had painting baobabs at Victoria Falls in 2011, we started looking for ways to use slow shutter speeds to create unusual effects.
-We splashed water and threw sand in the air before Tristan started filling an empty coconut with sand.
-Soon we were launching the coconut i
+We splashed water and threw sand in the air before Tristan started filling an empty coconut with water and tossing it into the air with int

 Gramps